Dating Violence: How To Recognize It And Respond To It

 - Threatened

-- Afraid of talking about the relationship between friends and family
+- Afraid of talking about the relationship with friends and family

 - Humiliated